gaurijo/students_and_cohorts_api/README.md

   **GET one cohort**

-  Your endpoint should follow this format:
+  Your endpoint should follow this format: <br>
   `GET /api/v1/cohorts/:id`

   Your API will return: